 What is Ultrasurf?

-Now, that you know what the UltraSurf is and all the cool features you receive you are probably wondering what all this means.
-As an internet user, it will allow you to have 100 percent freedom and get your hands on all the information available online (including the one that is geo-restricted).
+Now, that you know what the UltraSurf is you are probably wondering what it means.
+As an Internet user, Ultrasurf allows you to have online freedom, bypass Internet censorship, and get your hands on the information available online (including the one that is geo-restricted).

-5. You can switch between 3 proxy gateways in order to choose the fastest one.
+- You can switch between 3 proxy gateways to choose the fastest one.

-6. Go to XMyIP.com and check your new IP
+- Go to XMyIP.com and check your new IP.

 If you want to browse using Firefox and being anonymized by Ultrasurf you have 2 options: